rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     `MATCH (aliasx:node1)-[:RELATED_TO]->(aliasy:node2), RETURN aliasx, aliasy` <br>
     <br>
    * Relationship direction <br>
-    A unidirectional relationship is indicated by an arrow and a birdirectional relationship has no arrow. <br>
+    A unidirectional relationship is indicated by an arrowhead and a birdirectional relationship has no arrowhead. <br>
     For example, node_software is manufactured_by node_manufacturer <br>
     `(:node_software)-[:MANUFACTURED_BY]->(:node_manufacturer)` <br>
     <br>